cryptax/cryptax.github.io/content/posts/hacklu2025.md

 ## ZIGBAKVAM (misc)

 This challenge was dealing with **ZigBee**.
-That's interesting with regards to Ph0wn's usual topics, so I looked into it (and solved it :smile").
+That's interesting with regards to Ph0wn's usual topics, so I looked into it (and solved it :smile:).

 You are given a `challenge.pcap`.

-### Wasting time with WHAD
+### How I tried to use WHAD, when that wasn't useful at all

 Initially, I wanted to use [WHAD](https://github.com/whad-team/whad-client/) over the pcap, because WHAD is such a great tool to work with BLE, ZigBee and other protocols of that sort.